-The seventh of an eight-day series of blessings inspired by Br.
+Enjoy this practice as a stand-alone experience or as the seventh of an eight-day series of blessings inspired by Br.
 David's book "99 Blessings: An Invitation to Life."
-Welcome to our practice.
-Let's begin.
 We invite you to close your eyes and take one or two slow, deep breaths.
 Then open your eyes and simply take in this blessing...

 SOURCE OF ALL BLESSINGS,

 ever new moods and voices, its

 thunder, its whisper, its hissing, its

 growl, its groan, its laughter, its

 gray and green and blue and brown